Weinstein neighbourhood theorems for stratified subspaces: Introduction

 over $g$ which restricts to $Dg$ on $TN_0$.
 If we futher assume that $N_i$ are coisotropic, then the existence of such $G$ is equivalent to $g^*\w_1 = \w_0$ as forms on $N_0$~\cite{coisotropic_imbedding}.

-These symplectic normal form theorems provide local models around submanifolds, which enable explicit constructions and calculations.
-Such models are used in the study of Hamiltonian group actions, in the search for exotic Lagrangians (``Lagrangian knots'' \cite{first_steps_in_symplectic_top,polterovich2024lagrangian}), and more.
+These symplectic normal form theorems provide local models for neighbourhoods of submanifolds.
+In the literature, there are also some normal form theorems for neighbourhoods of specific singular subspaces; see \Cref{subsubsection:existing_normal_forms}.
+Such models enable explicit constructions and calculations.
+They are used in the study of Hamiltonian group actions, in the search for exotic Lagrangians (``Lagrangian knots'' \cite{first_steps_in_symplectic_top,polterovich2024lagrangian}), and more.